Ral Partha Enterprises: Ral Partha, a Division of Iron Wind Metals, 2014–2020

-Ral Partha Legacy LTD., 2020–present
+Ral Partha Legacy LTD., since 2020

 In July 2020, Iron Wind Metals retired the "Ral Partha - A Division of Iron Wind Metals" brand and licensed the Ral Partha era fantasy and historical miniatures to "Ral Partha Legacy Ltd." which owns the Chaos Wars games.
 Ral Partha Legacy also acquired the license to Tom Meier's Thunderbolt Mountain Miniature lines which unites more than four decades of the artist's work.
 The new company has announced additions to the existing lines by original designers like Tom Meier and Robert N. Charrette, as well as new artists.
 Iron Wind Metals continues to produce lines for the FASA era, futuristic games including Battletech and Shadowrun.

 Sculptors, artists and mold-makers

 Ral Partha's sculptors, artists, and mold-makers and the years in which they worked for the company: